euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

     var expiresIn: Long?
 )
 ```

+If OAuth2 is configured in each request will be an `Authorization Bearer` with `accessToken` that you have provided to us

 ## Theming (ENTheme)

 Each client can customize some ui parts of sdk at this moment: